-I am currently studying a major in political science with a double-minor in psychology and philosophy, with my business certificate also in the mix.
+I am currently working toward a double-major in political science and International Relations with a minor in Psychology.
 I also study the Arabic language, which has so far been my favorite aspect of academic life.
 My overall goal is to become fluent in Arabic and study law.

 Feel free to reach out to me!
 I’d love to chat. email@example.com